 - There are puppies and kittens at the shelters and rescue groups.
 Many adoptable puppies and kittens are euthanized in shelters in the Bay Area.
 You do not have to go to a breeder to get the puppy or kitten you are looking for.

 - You can find the friend that you want.
 When you adopt an adult animal from a shelter you will know what his temperament is, how big he will get and what he will always look like.
 You can meet him and play with him before you adopt him.
 This is not the case if you order a puppy or kitten from a breeder or purchase one from a pet store.

 I know firsthand the joys of pet adoptions – it is an occupational hazard of being a veterinarian in the Bay Area.
 Some of our favorite pets have been adopted and cherished by our family.
 Jack, the sweetest Black Labrador ever.
 Daisy, a very high energy Jack Russell Terrier.
 Jimmy, our grey and white Tuxedo cat who lived to a ripe old age of 17.
 Toby, our third grey and white Tuxedo cat, a current member of our pet family.
 Teddy, our very affectionate poodle mix (and my constant companion at home and work).

-I am a very strong advocate of pet adoption and offer a free initial examination after you adopt a pet.
-We have affiliations with the following shelters in the Los Altos area and happily support them, however if you adopt from an agency not listed below, please just bring in your adoption paperwork and we will gladly waive the examination fee.
+I am a very strong advocate of pet adoption.
+We have affiliations with the following shelters in the Los Altos area and happily support them, however if you adopt from an agency not listed below, we will gladly examine your pet.
 You can request your first appointment for your adopted pet by calling Los Altos Veterinary Clinic at 650-948-8287.

 LOCAL RESOURCES FOR ADOPTING PETS